Wealth managers must master hyper-personalisation to retain revenues during the great wealth transfer.

 Hyper-personalisation is the use of data to provide more personalised and targeted products, services and content.
 The volume of client data captured throughout the client lifecycle has never been greater.
 Although this rich source of intelligence could be used for hyper-personalisation, the majority of advisors still lack the tools required to analyse and interpret masses of data quickly and cost-effectively, to deliver next best recommendations and advice.

-In 2021, wealth managers will turn to technology to leverage data and take the manual legwork out of interpreting clients’ needs, preferences, sentiment and intentions.
+In the coming years, wealth managers will turn to technology to leverage data and take the manual legwork out of interpreting clients’ needs, preferences, sentiment and intentions.
 This is the only way they can deliver highly personalised client service, cost-effectively and at scale.
 Instead of being restricted to segmentation based only on age, gender and AUM, automated hyper-personalisation equips advisors with the intelligence to create bespoke risk profiles, generate more timely and meaningful client reports and produce personalised portfolios, incorporating customised advice.

 Naturally, the more personalised client service is, the deeper client relationships become.
 And the deeper client relationships become, the more wealth managers will be able to compete in a world that is now characterised by changing client demographics and uncertain outlook.